Hazardous Materials - Chemical Pickup Requests

 Empty Chemical Containers - Glass chemical containers must be triple-rinsed with water or other suitable solvent and air-dried to ensure that it is free of liquid or other visible chemical residue.
 Intact containers (with caps removed) meeting these criteria may be placed in glass recycling receptacles.
 If a suitable glass recycling receptacle is not available, place the containers in a box marked "recyclable glass" for pickup.
 Broken glass chemical containers that are free of chemical residue should be placed in broken glass receptacles or placed in a puncture resistant container, such as a rigid plastic container or corrugated cardboard box.
 The plastic container or box should be sealed and placed in regular laboratory trash.

-2. Scheduling a pickup - Now that your items are properly packaged and labeled you are ready to fill out your request for pick up form online at
+2. Scheduling a pickup or supply delivery - Once your items are properly packaged and labeled you are ready to fill out your request for pick up form online at the link below.
+If replacement drums are needed, please include this information in the request form.

 Please contact our help desk for technical questions or technical issues related to the Pickitup program at 702-855-5558.